Community

 The Ecocap Movement is an activity where the caps of PET beverage bottles which would typically be thrown away are collected and recycled, with the proceeds used to promote employment for people with disabilities and the elderly, and support vaccinations for children in developing countries.
 JCU became an advocate of this activity and collects caps from PET bottles in all offices in Japan to cooperate with this movement which is being carried out by the Disable Support Association of Japan, a specified non-profit corporation (NPO).

-In fiscal 2021, we collected a cumulative total of 38.6 kg of caps.
-This is enough for polio vaccinations for about 19 people, or a roughly 121 kg reduction in CO₂ emissions.
-JCU is committed to continue activities that serve our societies.
+In FY2022, we collected a cumulative total of 21.9 kg of caps.
+This was enough for polio vaccinations for about 74.9 people, or equivalent to a roughly 472 kg reduction in CO2 emissions.
+We are committed to continue activities that serve our societies.